 And that’s it!
 It’s very simple to operate.
 Even your elderly father could use it with ease.

-The Vuze gives a first impression of high-quality design, and I never had a sense like I do with some 360 cameras that a bump is going to scratch a lens or dent the chassis.
+The Vuze is also rated IP64 for splash and dust resistance.
+Overall, it boasts a high-quality design, and I never had a sense like I do with some 360 cameras that a bump is going to scratch a lens or dent the chassis.
 There’s a solid density to the Vuze camera that’s reassuring.